ianhomer/dotfiles/TROUBLESHOOT.md

 sudo mv /Library/Preferences/com.apple.keyboardtype.plist ~/tmp
 ```

-and then restart my machine, to go through the keyboard re-initialisation.
-It
+Then restart my machine, to go through the keyboard re-initialisation.
+It then
-then remapped the ~ AOK.
+remapped the ~ AOK.
 Not sure why it got it wrong first time.

 ## keyboard troubleshooting

-In vi -> i -> <C-v> -> <key> combo => vi prints raw code.
+In vi -> i -> `Ctrl+v` -> `key` combo => vi prints raw code.

 Install keycastr to see key presses on screen

     brew cask install keycastr

-To debug key pressess into kitty
+To debug key presses into kitty

     kitty --debug-keyboard

 ## Reset Alfred Preferences

 To change Alfred to use local preferences, not synced one :

     mv ~/Library/Application\ Support/Alfred/prefs.json ~/tmp/alfred-prefs.json